phoreproject/Phore-old/README.md

 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
 - Masternode technology used to secure the network and provide the above features, each Masternode is secured with collateral of 10K PHR

+There was a 500k PHR pre-mine which went to paying for exchanges as a fund for developers.

 _Unfortunately, the code was not properly forked on GitHub from the PIVX repository.
 This serves the same purpose.
 We forked from [PIVX-Project/PIVX](https://github.com/PIVX-Project/PIVX/)._

 ## BCT Thread ##